 Privo-o-matic (external link) — Privacy Commissioner

-This means you must meet the Payment Card Industry Data Security Standards (PCI DSS) to handle and protect customers’ credit card details.
+This means you will meet the Payment Card Industry Data Security Standards (PCI DSS) to handle and protect customers’ credit card details.

 If you accidentally lose or release someone’s information, or your system gets hacked, you must act fast to manage the security breach, including telling the people affected.